 Wills & Probate

-Brenda has over 36 years of experience as a trial lawyer and as an aggressive advocate who fights for her clients.
+Brenda has over 38 years of experience as a trial lawyer and as an aggressive advocate who fights for her clients.
 She has a deep understanding of the law and is respected by courts and colleagues alike.
 As a former Senior Counsel for the Office of the Tennessee Attorney General, Brenda handled high profile and complex cases that involved representing 3 Governors and defending the Constitutions of Tennessee and the United States.
-Brenda’s clients as a Family Lawyer describe her as honest, having integrity, hard-working, aggressive, a bulldog, a shark, a second mother, an honorary grandmother, a guardian angel, and a WINNER.
+Brenda’s clients as a Family Lawyer have described her as honest, having integrity, hard-working, aggressive, a bulldog, a shark, a second mother, an honorary grandmother, a guardian angel, and a WINNER.